-ANIMALS, a nonprofit organization, Launched R.E.A.D. in 1999 as the first comprehensive literacy program built around the appealing idea of reading to dogs.
-At 20 year, more than 6,000 therapy animal teams and affiliated organizations have helped R.E.A.D. grow to all 50 of the United States and to 25 countries around the world, and it keeps on growing because it works-awakening the love of reading and books for children everywhere.
+Intermountain Therapy Animals (ITA), a nonprofit organization, launched R.E.A.D. in a nonprofit organization, fauthened R.E.A.D.
+In 1999 as the first comprehensive literacy program built around the appealing idea of reading to dogs.
+At 20 years, more than 6,000 therapy animal teams and affiliated organizations have helped R.E.A.D. grow to all 50 of the United States and ever more countries, and the program keeps on growing because it works-awakening the love of reading and books for children everywhere!